symfony/symfony-docs/cache/adapters/redis_adapter.rst

 .. seealso::

-    This article explains how to configure the Redis adapter when using the Cache as an independent component in any PHP application.
-Read the :ref:`Symfony Cache configuration <cache-configuration-with-frameworkbundle>`
+    This article explains how to create and configure the Redis adapter itself.
-    article if you are using it in a Symfony application.
+    In Symfony applications, you can use the ``cache.adapter.redis`` and ``cache.adapter.valkey`` services by
+    :ref:`configuring the cache <cache-configuration-with-frameworkbundle>`.

 This adapter stores the values in-memory using one (or more) `Redis server`_ or `Valkey`_ server instances.

-Unlike the :doc:`APCu adapter </components/cache/adapters/apcu_adapter>`, and similarly to the :doc:`Memcached adapter </components/cache/adapters/memcached_adapter>`, it is not limited to the current server's shared memory; you can store contents independent of your PHP environment.
+Unlike the :doc:`APCu adapter </cache/adapters/apcu_adapter>`, and similarly to the :doc:`Memcached adapter </cache/adapters/memcached_adapter>`, it is not limited to the current server's shared memory; you can store contents independent of your PHP environment.
 The ability to utilize a cluster of servers to provide redundancy and/or fail-over is also available.